apache/spark/docs/sql-programming-guide.md

 to a DataFrame.
 The case class defines the schema of the table.
 The names of the arguments to the case class are read using reflection and become the names of the columns.
-Case classes can also be nested or contain complex types such as Sequences or Arrays.
+Case classes can also be nested or contain complex types such as `Seq`s or `Array`s.
 This RDD can be implicitly converted to a DataFrame and then be registered as a table.
 Tables can be used in subsequent SQL statements.

 {% highlight scala %}